Our Partners

 Jennifer Hendrixson White

-Jennifer has studied and worked in China and Southeast Asia, and earned a Master of Arts degree from the Johns Hopkins School of International Studies, where she focused on China, Southeast Asia and International Economics.
-She is an adjunct senior fellow at the Center for New American Security, and for 2025-2026, is a Distinguished Visiting Fellow at the University of Pennsylvania, and a Research Fellow at Johns Hopkins University School of International Studies (SAIS) Europe.
-She also serves on the board of a nonprofit that works with at-risk children in Africa, Asia and Latin-America.
-An avid outdoor sports enthusiast, Jennifer can be found rock-climbing, kayaking and snowboarding in the lower 48, or hiking in the Dolomites.
+Throughout her career, Jennifer has worked closely with executives, trade associations, senior government officials, think tanks, and foreign governments to help navigate pressing policy challenges.
+She has studied and worked in China and Southeast Asia.
+Jennifer holds a Master of Arts from the Johns Hopkins School of Advanced International Studies, with concentrations in China Studies, Southeast Asian Studies, and International Economics.
+She is a Distinguished Visiting Fellow at the University of Pennsylvania's Perry World House, an Adjunct Lecturer and Research Fellow at Johns Hopkins University, and an Adjunct Senior Fellow at the Center for a New American Security.
+Jennifer serves on the board of a nonprofit supporting at-risk children in Africa, Asia, and Latin America.
+An avid outdoor sports enthusiast, Jennifer can be found rock-climbing, kayaking, snowboarding and hiking across the lower 48 and the Italian alps.

 Anka Lee, U.S. defense and tech policy strategist at Scalare Advisors